 JALAPENO CITY is a far far cry from La Reyna, but it’s not HORRID.

 CAYUCOS GAS MINI MART DELI The gas station, duh.
 If you know, you know.
+No explanation necessary.
 And now everybody knows.
 And no!
 Ruddell’s and the Temple are not on this list!
 That is not accidental.

 There’s 200 miles of tacos.
 Obviously, there are a few more in this area–and I’ve been to most of them.
 This is just a hot-list of the majors and the FULL TAQUERIA LIST can always be referenced.